paulrougieux/eu_cbm_hat/docs/setup_on_windows.md

 # Installation

-This guide shows how to set up the `libcbm_data` and `libcbm_runner` projects together on a Windows system to run the 26 EU carbon budget simulations with `libcbm_py` automatically.
+This guide shows how to set up the `libcbm_data` and `eu_cbm_hat` projects together on a Windows system to run the 26 EU carbon budget simulations with `libcbm_py` automatically.

 ## Install Python 3